“For by one offering He has perfected forever those who are being sanctified.” (Hebrews 10:14 NKJV)

 14 For by one offering He has perfected forever those who are being sanctified.
 (NKJV).

-Though your day by day conforming increasingly to the likeness of Christ is an act of grace done by the Holy Spirit, yet it cannot be successfully achieved in your life without your constant and continuous participation, cooperation with, or submission to the Holy Spirit.
+Though your day by day conforming increasingly to the likeness of Christ is an act of grace done by the Holy Spirit, yet it cannot be successfully achieved in your life without your active and continuous participation, cooperation with, or submission to the Holy Spirit.

-Your progressive sanctification or growing in all aspects into Christ is not entirely the business or work of the Holy Spirit; you have a great and definite role to play.
+Your progressive sanctification or growing in all aspects into Christ is not entirely the business or work of the Holy Spirit; you also have a great and definite role to play.
 If you are constantly failing in playing your role, you will hinder the Holy Spirit from playing His role, too.

 Being justified, washed and sanctified or made holy in Christ at the new birth (that is, positional sanctification) is simply a starting point or a precursor for a life-long walk of holiness (that is, progressive sanctification).